 All alternatives meet this purpose to some degree because the park is a safe visitor destination that is both esthetically and culturally pleasing.
-The action alternatives (alternatives 2, 3, 4, 5, 6, 7, and the preferred alternative (alternative 8)) increase safety to a degree by requiring OSV users in the park to travel with a commercial guide who has been trained in addressing fast changing winter conditions, who has the equipment to quickly communicate with the park and others in case of an emergency, and who is required to carry emergency equipment.
-These alternatives also require BAT for snowmobiles and the development of BAT for snowcoaches (except for the preferred alternative (alternative 8) due to the one-year implementation timeframe), which would reduce air and noise emissions that can be hazardous to employee and visitor health.
-However, for alternatives 2, 3, 5, 6, 7, and the preferred alternative (alternative 8), the opening of Sylvan Pass would require NPS to conduct avalanche control activities in this area.
+The action alternatives (alternatives 2, 3, 4, 5, 6, and 7) increase safety to a degree by requiring OSV users in the park to travel with a commercial guide who has been trained in addressing fast changing winter conditions, who has the equipment to quickly communicate with the park and others in case of an emergency, and who is required to carry emergency equipment.
+These alternatives also require BAT for snowmobiles and the development of BAT for snowcoaches, which would reduce air and noise emissions that can be hazardous to employee and visitor health.
+However, for alternatives 2, 3, 5, 6, and 7, the opening of Sylvan Pass would require NPS to conduct avalanche control activities in this area.
 There are inherent risks to operating in an active avalanche area, and for this reason, these alternatives would only meet this purpose to some degree.
 Alternative 4 would include the same OSV management measures as the other action alternatives, but Sylvan Pass would be closed to OSV use and the NPS would not be required to conduct avalanche control operations in that area.
 Because this risk would be reduced, alternative 4 would meet this purpose to a large degree.